coderbeez/qwerty/README.md

     confirm = PasswordField('Confirm Password', validators=[DataRequired(), Length(min=6, max=20), EqualTo('password')])
     submit = SubmitField('Register')
 ```
 In HTML the form ???? `{{ form.hidden_tag() }}` .
 RegisterForm's name, email, password, confirm password and submit fields and field names are rendered using Jinga.
 Jinga if else loops are also used to vary formating and display Flash Messages depending on input validation.
-The Bootstrap form-control-label, form-control, is-invalid and invalid-feedback classes are used to format fields and field names.
 ```<!--INPUT EMAIL-->
   <div class="form-group">
     {{ form.email.label(class="form-control-label") }}